Kapwa-io/DiscordServer/Code of Conduct.md

 ## **Enforcement**

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement in the [Discord](https://discord.gg/SFKZwd845E) by typing `-report in #cmd`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement in the [Discord](https://discord.gg/SFKZwd845E) by typing `-report in #cmd` or for private concerns, `-ticket open <reason> -adminonly`.
 All complaints will be reviewed and investigated promptly and fairly.

 To flag a message, react on the message with :report: emoji.
 To delete a message(without mod or admin), a message must accumulate atleast 5 ❌ reactions from community members.